Desaires

-Desaires (English: Slights) is the title of a studio album released by Spanish performer Rocío Dúrcal on 16 November 1993 under the label of BMG Ariola.
+Desaires (English: Slights) is the fifteenth studio album by Spanish performer Rocío Dúrcal.
+It was released on November 16, 1993 under the label of BMG Ariola.
 Written and produced by Mexican songwriter Joan Sebastian.
 This album peaked at number-sixteen on the U.S. Billboard Latin Pop Albums.

 Four singles were released from "Desaires".
 The album's lead single "Desaires" peaked at number 4 on the U.S. Billboard Hot Latin Tracks.
 The second single "Mi Credo" peaked at number 16 on the chart Hot Latin Tracks.